-Our aim is to evaluate the relation between the number of SHIELD test centers on COVID-19 ICU admission rates across the different COVID-19 waves (i.e., Alpha, Delta, and Omicron).
-We further analyze the impact of the geospatial determinants of health factors including the socioeconomic status in zip code level on the effectiveness of the number of SHIELD centers.
-We particularly focus on a large academic hospital which serves a diverse population with highly different socioeconomic status in the western suburbs of Chicago.
-By addressing this aim, our study provides insight for public health officials to make more informed decisions in mitigating the outcome of future pandemics.
+In this paper, we evaluate the relation between the (effective) number of SHIELD test centers on COVID-19 ICU admission rates across the different COVID-19 waves (i.e., Alpha, Delta, and Omicron).
+We further analyze the impact of the geospatial determinants of health factors, including the zip code level's socioeconomic status, on the number of SHIELD centers on ICU admissions.
+We particularly focus on a large academic hospital that serves a diverse population with highly different socioeconomic statuses in the western suburbs of Chicago.
+By addressing this aim, our study provides insight for public health officials to make more informed decisions to mitigate the impact of future pandemics.

 Methods